Welcome to the Fourth Unitarian Universalist Congregation of Westchester in Mohegan Lake, New York.

 |

-Our Mission: We are a caring and inclusive spiritual community of children, youth, and adults who honor differences and support open-minded spiritual exploration and ethical development.
+Our Mission: We are a caring and inclusive spiritual community that honors differences and supports open-minded spiritual exploration and ethical development.
 We celebrate life, nurture each other, and provide support in loving and open-hearted acceptance.
 We commit ourselves to social justice through action in our local community and the larger world. |

 New to 4th UU?
 Click Here!